Feng Shui Basics

 A stronger entry can hold one meaningful symbolic detail well, as long as the overall arrival still feels clean, open, and cared for.

-A healthy plant usually feels luckier than a forced symbol because the message of growth is already obvious.
+A healthy plant feels luckier than a forced symbol because the message of growth is already obvious.

-If you do use a luck-associated plant, it usually works best as one cared-for detail rather than one more object in a crowded room.
+If you do use a luck-associated plant, it works best as one cared-for detail rather than one more object in a crowded room.

 Warm light is one of the quickest ways to make a forgotten corner feel more alive and less luck-draining.